openwisp/openwisp-docs/tutorials/hotspot.rst

-However, when using the demo account, the email will be sent to the email of the demo account, so if you want to try this feature, you will have to sign up for your own account or use the social login feature (both described below in this page).
+However, when using the demo account, the email will be sent to the email of the demo account, so if you want to try this feature, you will have to sign up for your own account or use the social login feature (scroll below to find out more information).

 Logging out
 ~~~~~~~~~~~